sequenceiq/blog-test/source/_posts/2014-12-12-cloudbreak-got-periscope.markdown

 * notification email (optional) - address where Periscope sends an email in case the alarm is triggered

-**Time based** alarms allow autoscaling of clusters based on thge configured time.
-We have [bloged](http://blog.sequenceiq.com/blog/2014/11/25/periscope-scale-your-cluster-on-time/) about this new feature recently - with this new release of [Cloudbreak](http://cloudbreak.sequenceiq.com/) this feature is available through UI as well.
+**Time based** alarms allow autoscaling of clusters based on the configured time.
+We have [blogged](http://blog.sequenceiq.com/blog/2014/11/25/periscope-scale-your-cluster-on-time/) about this new feature recently - with this new release of [Cloudbreak](http://cloudbreak.sequenceiq.com/) this feature is available through UI as well.

 ![](https://raw.githubusercontent.com/sequenceiq/sequenceiq-samples/master/images/alarm-time.png)